ABPTRFE status: Accredited program since November 2020

 - Community service related to sports physical therapy

 Minimal eligibility requirements for acceptance into the program include:

-Desirable characteristics include Athletic training experience, at least 1 year of clinical practice as a licensed physical therapist, clinical research experience, strong motivation to advance clinical knowledge, strong communication skills, evidence of initiative, evidence of service-based mentality, ability to effectively work in a team environment and high level of self-responsibility.
+Desirable characteristics include athletic training experience, at least one year of clinical practice as a licensed physical therapist, clinical research experience, strong motivation to advance clinical knowledge, strong communication skills, evidence of initiative, evidence of service-based mentality, ability to effectively work in a team environment and high level of self-responsibility.

 For more information please email Elon Sports Physical Therapy Residency program director Shefali Christopher PT, DPT, LAT, ATC (email@example.com).